Blockchain-World-News/FIL-DC-Allocator/README.md

 2. Choose an allocator.

 3. Check that you satisfy the requirements of the allocator.
-In the case of uploading open source datasets with BWN as the Fil+ Allocator,
+In the case of uploading open source datasets with BlockWorldNews as the Fil+ Allocator,
    (1) satisfy a third party Know Your Customer(KYC) identity check,
    (2) provide the details of storage provider (entity, storage location) where the data is intended to be stored,
    (3) demonstrate proof that the dataset can be actively retrieved.